jalidrisi/development_test/README.md

 ```

 ## Getting started
-- Clone the repository
+- Clone or download the repository
-- Open webpage.html in any browswer to see the grid and the chart
+- Open webpage.html file in any browser to see the grid and the chart